 FAQs

-The automotive, electronics, construction, and healthcare industries use polycarbonate due to its durability, impact resistance, and optical clarity.
+The automotive, electronics, construction, and healthcare industries use it due to its durability, impact resistance, and optical clarity.

-Polycarbonate components can be finished through various methods, including painting, plating, and coating, to enhance their appearance and durability.
+Finishing these components with various methods, including painting, plating, and coating, enhances their appearance and durability.